-1.3 Principles of Business Conduct
+15.0.3 Principles of Business Conduct

-The Board expects every member of staff and all governors to:
+The Board expects every member of staff and all governors and co-opted members to:

-- Be impartial and honest in the conduct of their official business - Employ any resources committed to the best advantage of the College - Ensure that quality and value for money are secured in every transaction - Not abuse their official position in any way - Not secure any personal advantage either for themselves or for their family and friends or for personal and business acquaintances, or seek to advance the private business or other interests of any such person or organisation
+- Be impartial and honest in the conduct of their official business. - Employ any resources committed to the best advantage of the College. - Ensure that quality and value for money are secured in every transaction. - Not abuse their official position in any way. - Not secure any personal advantage either for themselves or for their family and friends or for personal and business acquaintances, or seek to advance the private business or other interests of any such person or organization.

-1.4 Financial Interest
+15.0.4 Financial Interest

-Where any member, co-opted committee member, member of the Senior Leadership Team or Budget Holder has a financial interest in an order for supply of goods or services, it shall be declared to the College.
+Where any governor, co-opted member, member of the Senior Leadership Team or Budget Holder has a financial interest in an order for supply of goods or services, it shall be declared to the College.
 A register of interests is kept by the Head of Governance and updated on an annual basis.
-All Board members, co-opted committee members, members of the Senior Leadership Team, Director or Budget Holders are required to complete the Register of Interest.
+All governors, co-opted members, members of the Senior Leadership Team or Budget Holders are required to complete the Register of Interest.

-Reference should be made to the Conflicts of Interest Policy for Board Members and Executive Team.
+Reference should be made to the Conflicts of Interest Policy for Board Members, coopted members and Executive Team.
 Due to the nature of the College's operations and the composition of the Corporation, (being drawn from local public and private sector organisations) it is inevitable that transactions will take place with organisations in which a member may have an interest.

-All transactions are conducted in accordance with the College's Financial Regulations (including procurement procedures where appropriate) and through the scrutiny of the Contracts Group.
-To mitigate perceptions risk, any contracts in excess of £10k may be subject to additional scrutiny (as agreed between the Group Chief Operating Officer and Chair of Audit & Risk Committee).
+All transactions are conducted in accordance with the College's Financial Regulations (including procurement procedures where appropriate) and through the scrutiny of the Delivery Partnerships and Contracts Group (where appropriate).
+To mitigate perceptions risk, any contracts in excess of £10k may be subject to additional scrutiny (as agreed between the Chief Operating Officer and Chair of Audit & Risk Committee).

-2.0 Bribery - Definition
+15.1 Bribery - Definition

 Bribery takes place where an inducement or reward is offered, promised or provided in order to gain any commercial, contractual, regulatory or personal advantage.
-The Bribery Act 2010 replaces a number of more narrowly worded statutes concerned with preventing corruption, in particular the Prevention of Corruption Acts 1906 and 1916.
-The 2010 Act applies to persons with a close connection with the UK even if the activity concerned took place outside the UK.